Best Canned Baked Beans Recipe

 • Combine everything in a 4-quart baking dish.
 Save a little bacon to sprinkle over the top.

-• MAKE AHEAD: The beans can be assembled up to two days ahead of time.
+• MAKE AHEAD: The beans can be assembled up to two days ahead.
 Refrigerate covered until needed.

 Baked beans in white oval baking dish.